Five Ways to Heal Your Menstrual Cycle

 I use this visualisation when I’m feeling a little tired or out of sorts.
 The blowing away of the leaves can help make sure you are not holding others energies, and can be very clearing and grounding.

 Sitting with Pain – Whenever I think of this, I always hear Bjork singing ‘what we resist, persists’ in my head, and it’s such a perfect analogy.
 When we are washed over by pain, we tend to clamp up, tighten our muscles, and attempt to push it away, which creates more tension and often contributes to the pain.
 Learn to stay soft, to surrender to it (obviously within reason and to a point), and to not push at it.
 Breathe through it and stay present.
 If it makes you need to stop and close your eyes for a moment, or lie down, or engage some other form of self-care than do that.
 The pain has a message for you, honour yourself by listening to it.
+It is also actually a pretty potent way of preparing for birth, if that is in your life path, as ‘being with what is’ is the majority of the process.
 And please remember, excruciating period pain is NOT normal.
 See a Naturopath to explore how this can be reduced and healed.